TeriCampbell/TeriCampbell.GitHub.io/Olympic Swimming Results Analysis.md

 <br><br>
 ## DATA

-The dataset was downloaded from Kaggle and contains results for summer and winter Olympic Games for the years 1896-2022.
+The dataset was downloaded from Kaggle and contains results for Summer and Winter Olympic Games for the years 1896-2022.
 It contains 4 tables, 3 of which were useful for the purposes of this project  It is noted that while the name of the data set is “Olympic Summer & Winter Games, 1986-2022”, the description clarifies that the data actually includes “Medals & Results & Athletes from Athens 1896 to Beijing 2022”.
 Swimming records data for the 2022 Summer Games is limited to the top 8 finishers.

 Olympic Swimming pool length is 50 meters long.
 While some events have evolved over the years, this analysis focused solely on events that were consistent.
 Certain events have not been a part of the swimming line up for as long as others, resulting in reduced overall results sections for these events.